 The way that medical science has failed the average patient is by often misdiagnosing pain which is linked to coincidental structural issues that are not the true source of symptoms.
 This has been the subject of much study and has resulted in changes to current diagnostic protocols.
 Doctors are no longer advised to diagnose pain based on structural conditions found during imaging testing, unless they can definitively link the symptoms and the irregularity together.
 Being that there is little, if any evidence that these same structural issues cause chronic pain, this conclusive link is almost never established.

 Furthermore, many patients do enjoy relief from a variety of treatments, but the benefits are temporary and often defy logic.
-This is the placebo reaction in full effect.
+This is the placebo cure for back pain reaction in full effect.
 Time has shown that in some cases, the diagnosis turned out to be wrong, yet therapies produced positive effects short-term, even though they were directed at a mistaken target.

 Often, the more powerful the treatment, the better it did in satisfying the placebo role.
 However, the very nature of placebo cures mean that they are almost always transient.